Avril-Cui/concept_backend/design/results/ConsoleOutput.md

 # RoutineLog
 ## Scenario 0: operational principles
+Operational principles for RoutineLog:
+> principle: After a user starts and finishes a session, the system records its actual duration and possible reasons of interruption.
+This test validates the operational principle of the RoutineLog concept by simulating how a user records an actual work session from start to finish.
+The user, Alice, first creates a new session linked to a planned task, confirming that the session is initialized with proper default states—inactive, not paused, and without start or end times.
+She then starts the session, which records the current timestamp and updates the session to active, showing that real-time activity is being tracked.
+Afterward, she ends the session, and the system correctly captures the end timestamp and marks the session as inactive.
+Finally, retrieving Alice’s session confirms that both start and end times are recorded, reflecting the true duration of her activity.
+Overall, this test demonstrates the principle that RoutineLog captures actual user activity as timestamped sessions, ensuring that each session’s lifecycle—creation, start, and end—is accurately recorded for reflection against the user’s planned schedule.

 ```
 Operational Principle: Create, Start, and End a Session ...
 ------- post-test output -------